 Sony E 16mm f/2.8 Lens - Not a great lens at the best of times, seems to suffer wide variation in quality, OK in the centre, but poor edges and corners in IR, not hot spots though.
 The Sony 16-50 and 18-55 Kit lenses are much better.

-Sony FE Zeiss 35mm f/2.8 Sonnar Lens - Great full frame lens in visible and great in IR, very mild hot spot at f/11 and higher, good all round performer, very small and light, AF work very well in IR.
+Sony FE Zeiss 35mm f/2.8 Sonnar Lens - Great full frame lens in visible, but only OK in IR, mild hot spot at f/8.0 and higher, reasonable all round performer, very small and light, AF work very well in IR.

 Canon EF-M 18-55 f3.5-5.6 IS Lens - This kit lens for APS-c Canon EOS-M cameras is very good in IR, has a mild hotspot at the wide end at f/8.0 and above, but not bad for a kit lens.
 Well built and takes sensible 52mm filters.